Krazete/takatomon/README.md

 | --- | --- |

 ## TODO
-- add popup search button
+- add filters
-  - with a search bar
-  - and tribe filtering
+  - for tribes
+  - for dna forks
-  - and dna fork filtering
+  - for dna pre-forks
-- add "export to growlmon" button
+- fix "export to growlmon" button
-  - will open the growlmon page for each selected digimon
+  - add a warning before opening >10 pages
+  - doesn't work at all on mobile for >1 pages
 - untangle lines
 - color-code selected digimon
   - allows showing ANY and ALL options simultaneously
-  - would need to figure out color randomization that avoids similarity (true-color similarity and color-blind similarity)
+  - would need to figure out color randomization that avoids similarity
-- ~~add buttons to each selected digimon icon~~
-  - ~~separate icon from deselect button~~
-  - ~~add opacity toggle~~
-  - on second thought, color-coding will render this redundant
-- add a credits section (for data and ideas)
+    - would maybe need to study hue discrimination
 - use image parser to allow fragment-based search
-- add an about/info/inquiry icon linking to this repo

 ## DONT
-- minify code
+- minify code (readability is preferred)
-  - i prefer readability
-- combine code
+- combine code (portability/modularity is preferred)
-  - i want portability
   - keep the tree file simple
-    - don't "compile" it, load branches etc. dynamically
+    - don't "compile" it; just load branches etc. dynamically
-    - should be able to easily make and input some other tree file
+    - should be able to make and input some other tree file
 - store trees in cookies
   - it's fast enough as is
     - even the memoization wasn't necessary
   - i don't like random things saved on my computer
-    - so avoid doing it to others
 - display too much information about digimon
+  - cluttered is never a good look
   - iframes suck
-  - i don't want to take too much traffic away from growlmon
-  - a comparison popup would be too big on mobile
-    - maybe

 ## Data Credits
 - /u/ChasingRaccoons - Growlmon

 ## Idea Credits
-- bro - Initial Idea; Skill Variety
+- bro - Initial Concept, DNA Fork Labels
 - /u/dinwitt - Search Box
+- /u/tyger249 - Tribe Labels, Name Labels

+not yet implemented:
-- /u/JudgemasterCid - Mutant Digivolution
+- /u/JudgemasterCid - Mutant Digivolution Addition
-- /u/tyger249 - Tribe
 - /u/mviper13 - Fragment-Based Search
+- /u/tyger249 - Save Feature
+- /u/gashunum - DNA Fork Checkability Labels